bcsroop/secret-sunar/README.md

     exclusion: "Mum"
   - name: ...
 ```
-Each participant won't be allowed to pick themselves, and they can also name one person they want to exclude from their pick of the hat, using the `exclusions` key.
-This is setup in a way so that participants don't end up picking their partners (yes this program is biased towards couples - sorry!).
+Each participant won't be allowed to pick themselves, and they can also name one person they want to exclude from their pick of the hat, using the `exclusion` key.
+This is setup in a way so that participants don't end up picking their partners, but of course you can sneakily exclude someone you don't want to buy a gift for too.
 Just make sure the names don't have typos, and that any named exclusions are spelled correctly and correspond to a participant's name!

 Create your participants, a messaging client and the secret sunar program:
 ```